 Maryland accident lawyers complain very little about not having punitive damages for accident lawsuits in Maryland.
 Why?
-I think it is just because we are so used to it, no one really imagines a punitive damages world.
-Yesterday, the Maryland Malpractice Lawyer Blog underscored the power of punitive damages in reporting on a South Carolina medical malpractice claim.
+I think it is just because we are so used to it in 2020, no one really imagines a punitive damages world for car crash cases.

 While all roads lead to Rome, let’s talk about punitive damages generally and Maryland car accident cases and employment law cases.

 What Is the Leading Maryland Case on Punitive Damages?

 In Owens-Illinois, Inc. v.
 Zenobia, 325 Md.
 420, 601 A.2d 633 (1992), the Maryland Court of Appeals redefined the standard for awarding punitive damages.
 The court “implied malice” was not enough to support a punitive damages award.
 The court ruled that punitive damages may not be awarded unless the defendant’s conduct was found to the characterized by evil motive, intent to injure, ill will, or fraud.
 This actual malice standard is a departure from many statutes that allow an award of punitive damages for implied malice.